 - You’re looking for a budget-friendly DIY remodeling solution.
 (Reglazing typically costs between $300 and $1,000.)

-Pro Tip: Reglazing isn’t limited to bathtubs.
+Note: Reglazing isn’t limited to bathtubs.
 You can also apply this method to sinks, shower bases, and wall tiles, making it a comprehensive solution to many DIY bathroom renovations.

 Check out our guides to learn more about the process: